 The collection illustrates all aspects of Astbury's activities, with the exception of his work at the Royal Institution and earliest work at Leeds.
-The bulk of the documents represent the extensive scientific correspondence which he conducted - often single-handed in the absence of secretarial help, as the letters themselves make clear - with individual colleagues and learned societies, especially 1940-57.
+The bulk of the documents represent the extensive scientific correspondence which he conducted with individual colleagues and learned societies, especially 1940-1957.
+This was often single-handed in the absence of secretarial help, as the letters themselves make clear.
 No records can be traced for the following periods: 1947 (all); 1949 (January-July), but the surviving letters, research plans and progress reports help to document the rapid progress of research in protein structure and nucleic acids during and after the 1939-45 War.

 A. Biographical & Personal Files 1 - 18